httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 The serialization algorithm is defined in a way that it is not strictly limited to the data types defined in {{types}} in every case.
 For example, Decimals are designed to take broader input and round to allowed values.

+Implementations are allowed to limit the allowed size of different structures, subject to the minimums defined for each type.
+When a structure exceeds an implementation limit, that structure fails parsing or serialisation.

 # Changes

 _RFC Editor: Please remove this section before publication._